Joletaxi19/thesis-desi-cmb-fli/figures/README.md

-# Figures placeholder
+# Figures

-This directory hosts lightweight, version-controlled figures that document the DESI × CMB lensing FLI project (e.g., pipeline diagrams, validation summaries, reduced-size posterior plots).
-Larger artefacts should reside outside the repository or be ignored via `.gitignore` as appropriate.
+This directory contains figures documenting the DESI × CMB lensing FLI project (e.g., pipeline diagrams, validation summaries, posterior plots).

+All figures in this directory are version-controlled.
+Be mindful of file sizes to keep the repository lean.